 - Walmart (MoneyGram): Cash or debit card; see more about buying money orders at Walmart

-Our previous research also lists more than 50 places you can buy a money order, including how to pay.
+Our previous research also lists the places you can buy a money order, including how to pay.

 Variation by Agent Location

 While most third-party sellers of money orders sell either MoneyGram or Western Union money orders, they don’t all accept the same forms of payment, even if they’re selling the same type of money order.